syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 specify the state store you intend to use.
 Kratix will then write to the specified state store when scheduling workloads for execution on that cluster.

-Go ahead and create a new State Store pointing to the MinIO bucket you just
+Create a new State Store pointing to the MinIO bucket created on the previous
-created:
+step:

 ```yaml
 cat << EOF | kubectl --context kind-platform apply -f -